nespresso/ntaf/Readme.md

 `
 1. In IntelliJ, Run > Debug 'My Node.js Remote Debug'
 1. In IntelliJ, add breakpoints to your code
-1. In a terminal, run `npm run test-debug` (usually targeting a single test: `npm run test-debug -- --tags='@mytest'`).
+1. In a terminal, run `./node_modules/.bin/ntaf run wdio.debug.conf.js` (usually targeting a single test: `./node_modules/.bin/ntaf run wdio.debug.conf.js --tags='@mytest'`).
 Note that the local debug configuration has to be generated first (see Configuration section).
 1. Once the first breakpoint is reached, use standard IntelliJ Debug window to move forward and debug.